paulocsanz/cabide/README.md

 ## Docs

-This is a library that provides access to Cabide and HashCabide, two file based databases each with its API documented with `cargo doc`
+This is a library that provides access to Cabide, OrderCabide and HashCabide, three types of file based databases each with its API documented with `cargo doc`

 `cargo doc --open`

-## Example
+## Cabide Example

+**OrderCabide's and HashCabide's API is similar, but they may have different complexities for different methods (and have some different methods)**

 ```rust
 use serde::{Serialize, Deserialize};